Azure/Ignite2019_IaC_pre-day_docs/Ansible/02-Variables/Guide.md

 mySubNet: "{{ myVnet }}Subnet"
 ```

+> If you move all variables to a vars.yml file, you will need to explicitly upload the file to Cloud Shell.
+> - right clicking vars.yml and select **"Upload to Cloud Shell"**.
+> - in Cloud Shell terminal, move the file to ./clouddrive/ansible-playbooks/ by doing `mv vars.yml ./clouddrive/ansible-playbooks/`

-Refer to [Ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html) for more details on using variables.
+- Refer to [Ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html) for more details and ways to use variables.